gofore/angular-advanced-training/progressive-web-application/README.md

 - Forbes
 - Flipboard
 - Telegram
+- Tinder

 ---
 # Technologies
+- Server-side rendering
 - Service Worker
 - Web App Manifest
-- Server-side rendering
 - Local databases

 ---
 # Universal Rendering
-- JS app that can be rendered either in browser or in the server
+- App that can be rendered either in browser or in the server
-- Once the app (JS) is loaded in the browser the HTML representation is replaced with the JS one
+- Once the app is loaded in the browser the pre-rendered HTML representation is replaced with the JS one
-- Supported by _@angular/cli@1.6.0_
+- Angular CLI support starting from 1.6.0
 - Server-side rendering (SSR) often used term
     - Takes application and route as input and produces HTML representation
 - [CLI Tutorial](https://github.com/angular/angular-cli/blob/master/docs/documentation/stories/universal-rendering.md)